- Brazil is the world's leading producer and exporter of coffee.

 Following tea, coffee is the second most consumed beverage in the world with countries in Europe consuming the most coffee.
 With over 3.5 billion cups of coffee consumed every day in the world, the demand for coffee as a commodity is high.
 Coffee is also one of the most traded commodities in the world.
 Every year, the value of exported coffee appreciates.
-Apart from its use as a beverage, the coffee bean can be decaffeinated to obtain caffeine.
-Caffeine is used in making of beverages, cosmetics, and pharmaceuticals.
+Apart from its use as a beverage, the coffee bean can be decaffeinated to obtain caffeine which is used in making of beverages, cosmetics, and pharmaceuticals.
 The two primary coffee types that are commercially grown are the Arabica and Robusta coffee.
-Below are the world’s three largest exporters of coffee:
+Below are the world’s 10 largest exporters of coffee:

 Growing Coffee Industry